 The first year in North Carolina saw games played in Greensboro, with a crew of goaltenders.
 Five different goaltenders saw playing time, with Trevor Kidd and Sean Burke carrying most of the load.
 The next season, 1998-99, Irbe became the starting goaltender.
 The NHL had re-structured the divisions, and the Hurricanes won the newly created Southeast Division.
 They qualified for the playoffs, losing two games to four to the Boston Bruins.

 Irbe started 67 games that season and was cemented as the starter.
-His 2.22 goals against average and save percentage of .923 were respectable, and more importantly, the team had a fans between the pipes they could rally around.
+His 2.22 goals against average and save percentage of .923 were respectable, and more importantly, the team had a goalie between the pipes that their fans could rally around.
 The expression, “Irbe says no!” whenever he made a particularly difficult save became a staple when listening to the games.

 Irbe became a fan favorite, and making the playoffs so quickly after moving to North Carolina gave the Hurricanes credibility as a legitimate NHL team.
 Sure they had been the Whalers for years, but this team was now the Hurricanes, struggling to make it in the South.
 Irbe was one of a stable of players like Ron Francis and Keith Primeau, Glen Wesley and Jeff O’Neill who would help ensure that the Hurricanes would not only make it in North Carolina, but be successful, too.